jon-jacky/home/commonplace.md

   in a way such that its enhancement is a natural part of writing extensions.
   ... the architectural approach (emacs) takes is vastly more sane than what the interactive programs we wound up with use. ...
+  (These) observations apply (to Gimp), to the Open Office suite, to Gnome, to Firefox, and more.
   We have a big, barely maintainable heap of discordant and vaguely conceived functionality.